-North Texas 2014-15 One of the nation's best passing big men. • Posted 58 assists on the year, third most ever by an NT forward (most since Jesse Ratliff had 75 in 1992-93). • 1.23 assist/turnover ratio best by an NT forward this century. • Hit 25 straight free throws over an eight-game span. • Shot 80.8 percent from the free-throw line, which led NT and ranked 7th in C-USA. • Ranked 17th in C-USA with 5.8 rebounds per game, and 15th in the league with a 48.2 field goal percentage. • Totaled 34 assists to just 12 turnovers (2.8 A/TO) over the year's final 12 games. • Tallied 21 of his 24 blocks in C-USA play, and ranked 15th in the league with 0.77 blocks per game. • Six assists at FIU are the most by an NT forward since George Odufuwa in 2010-11. • Started 46 of his last 47 games, and started 59 in his career at NT. • 24 career double-digit scoring games, including a career-high 22-point outing at Florida Atlantic. • MTSU game capped five game stretch of team-high 15 assists and just four turnovers. • Posted five assists in the win over Rice. • Helped seal win over Creighton with team-high 16 points.
+North Texas 2014-15 Ranked 47th in the nation in assists by players 6-7 or taller (1.9 APG). • Posted 58 assists on the year, third most ever by an NT forward (most since Jesse Ratliff had 75 in 1992-93). • 1.23 assist/turnover ratio best by an NT forward this century. • Hit 25 straight free throws over an eight-game span. • Shot 80.8 percent from the free-throw line, which led NT and ranked 7th in C-USA. • Ranked 17th in C-USA with 5.8 rebounds per game, and 15th in the league with a 48.2 field goal percentage. • Totaled 34 assists to just 12 turnovers (2.8 A/TO) over the year's final 12 games. • Tallied 21 of his 24 blocks in C-USA play, and ranked 15th in the league with 0.77 blocks per game. • Six assists at FIU are the most by an NT forward since George Odufuwa in 2010-11. • Started 46 of his last 47 games, and started 59 in his career at NT. • 24 career double-digit scoring games, including a career-high 22-point outing at Florida Atlantic. • MTSU game capped five game stretch of team-high 15 assists and just four turnovers. • Posted five assists in the win over Rice. • Helped seal win over Creighton with team-high 16 points.
 Fourth career double-double with 10 points, 10 rebounds against Langston.
 Vastly improved free throw shooting from junior to senior season.

 North Texas 2013-14 North Texas' second leading rebounder at 5.8 boards per game.
 Ranked 14th in C-USA play with a field goal percentage of 49.5.
 Led NT with 29 starts on the season.
 Tallied three double-doubles and 10 double-digit scoring games.
 Double-double at Rice featured 11 points and 10 boards.
 Posted back-to-back double-doubles against Central Arkansas (13 points, 11 rebounds) and Wayland Baptist (18 points, 10 rebounds).
 Hit 14 of his last 15 free throw attempts on the year.
 Career-best 12 boards against Southeastern Louisiana.
 Miraculous recovery from a preseason quad injury to return in time for the season opener.